STH News - Sonics History

 The Arrival of a Supersonic Superstar

 It wasn’t until Lenny Wilkens joined, however, that people started to take notice.
-With the all-rounder guard Walt Hazzard carrying the Supersonics through much of their first season, it didn’t take long for him to be snapped up by one of the more established NBA teams, Atlanta Hawks, who he was traded to before the 1968/69 season started.
-In place of Hazzard, Supersonics was awarded Lenny Wilkens, which became one of the best trade deals of the club.
+With the all-rounder guard Walt Hazzard carrying the Supersonics through much of their first season, it didn’t take long for him to be snapped up by one of the more established NBA teams, the Atlanta Hawks, to whom he was traded before the 1968/69 season started.
+In place of Hazzard, the Supersonics were awarded Lenny Wilkens, which became one of the best trades in the club's history.

-Wilkens was an immediate superstar, bringing a brave, all-rounded game to the Supersonics in a season that saw him averaging 22.4 points, 6.2 rebounds, and 8.2 assists per game.
-He was liked so much that he even replaced manager Bianchi during the off-season, serving the team as a player and a coach.
+Wilkens was an immediate superstar, bringing a brave, all-around game to the Supersonics in a season that saw him averaging 22.4 points, 6.2 rebounds, and 8.2 assists per game.
+He was so well-liked that he even replaced manager Bianchi during the off-season, serving the team as both a player and a coach.

 Success and Decline

 When Wilkens left the team in 1974, he left them in a much better place than he found them, although that wasn’t immediately evident.
-After leaving, the Supersonics fell to a 26-56 record, leading to many fans calling for his return.
+After leaving, the Supersonics fell to a 26-56 record, prompting many fans to call for his return.
 However, they needn’t have worried because the rest of the decade was a complete success.
-In the following season, they got to the playoffs for the first time, and toward the end of the decade, they even snatched their first-and-only NBA title against the Washington Bullets.
+In the following season, they made it to the playoffs for the first time, and toward the end of the decade, they even secured their first and only NBA title against the Washington Bullets.

-This was to be their crowning achievement as, throughout the 80s and 90s, they went through a period of decline.
-While the team of 1995/96 looked to take them out of that decline – for two seasons, Seattle was a Western Conference powerhouse, with players like Detlef Schrempf, Sam Perkins, and Hersey Hawkins taking the team to the 1996 NBA finals – things were not great behind the scene.
+This was to be their crowning achievement, as, throughout the 80s and 90s, they went through a period of decline.
+While the team of 1995/96 looked to take them out of that decline, for two seasons, Seattle was a Western Conference powerhouse, with players like Detlef Schrempf, Sam Perkins, and Hersey Hawkins taking the team to the 1996 NBA finals – things were not great behind the scenes.

-Management was finding it hard to attain public funding to construct a new arena in the Seattle area, and the NBA had a definitive notion that they should be relocated to Oklahoma.
+Management was struggling to secure public funding for a new arena in the Seattle area, and the NBA had a strong inclination that they should be relocated to Oklahoma.
 They eventually did, offering a $45 million settlement with the city of Seattle to cover their lease at the KeyArena.
 The rest, as they say, is history.
-But that’s a bit of history before the history – when Oklahoma City Thunder were the shining lights of an entirely different city.
+But that’s a bit of history before the history, when the Oklahoma City Thunder were the shining lights of an entirely different city.